De fabrikant van Glasvezeltemperatuursensor, Temperatuurbewakingssysteem, Professioneel OEM/ODM Fabriek, Groothandelaar, Leverancier.op maat.

 Economic Impact of Inadequate Temperature Monitoring

 The financial consequences extend beyond equipment replacement costs.
-Een 100 MVA power transformer failure typically incurs $2.5-4.5 million in direct costs (apparatuur + emergency replacement), plus $50,000-150,000 per day in lost revenue during the outage period.
+A 100 MVA power transformer failure typically incurs $2.5-4.5 million in direct costs (apparatuur + emergency replacement), plus $50,000-150,000 per day in lost revenue during the outage period.
 Comparative analysis shows that comprehensive cooling monitoring systems kosten $35,000-75,000 installed—representing less than 2% of potential failure losses while providing continuous protection.

 1.3 IEC & IEEE Standards for Temperature Limits & Hotspot Monitoring Requirements

 International standards establish mandatory temperature thresholds to ensure transformer reliability.
-IEC 60076-2 en IEEE C57.12.00 define temperature rise limits based on insulation class and cooling method, with specific requirements for hotspot temperature monitoring in transformers rated above 2.5 MVA.
+IEC 60076-2 En IEEE C57.12.00 define temperature rise limits based on insulation class and cooling method, with specific requirements for hotspot temperature monitoring in transformers rated above 2.5 MVA.

 IEC 60076-2 (ONAN/ONAF) 60°C 65°C 78°C 20°C yearly avg